• Jargon Lexicon

 The Jargon File is great by itself, but it also has plenty of references to invaluable resources, born from the quintessence of the hacker community.
 For your convenience we have compiled the list of all books that have been mentioned throughout the Jargon File.
 Here's a random example:

-This book has been mentioned in the following pages of the Jargon File: Bibliography.
+This book has been mentioned in the following pages of the Jargon File: Dragon Book.

 • Random terms